iterate-ch/docs/protocols/s3/index.md

 Public URLs are only accessible if the permission `READ` is granted for `EVERYONE`.
 ```

+Choose *File → Share…* to change the ACL on the file permanently allowing read for everyone.
+You can reset the changed ACL in [Info → ACL](../../cyberduck/info.md#access-control-list-acl).

 ### Pre-signed Temporary URLs

 A private object stored in S3 can be made publicly available for a limited time using a pre-signed URL.
 The pre-signed URL can be used by anyone to download the object, yet it includes a date and time after which the URL will no longer work.
 Copy the pre-signed URL from *Edit → Copy URL→ Signed URL* or *File → Info (macOS `⌘I` Windows `Alt+Return`) → S3*.